 It would be so easy for ordinary citizens to turn a blind eye to the Holocaust, and indeed many did.
 I do not judge these people, because faced with a similar situation I don’t know how I would react.
-Anyone who was critical against the Nazi regime, could face a prison sentence of worse death.
+Anyone critical of the Nazi regime could face a prison sentence or worse, death.
 And it really didn’t take that much to be sentenced to death.
 I can therefore understand why people ignored the things happening around them, for many it was a way to ensure survival.

-There were those though how saw the injustice and evil and spoke out against it publicly.
+There were those though who saw the injustice and evil and spoke out against it publicly.
 People like the Catholic Priest Fr.
 Bernhard Lichtenberg.

 “We know what was yesterday.
 We do not know what will be tomorrow.
 But we have experienced what happened today.
 Outside, the Temple is burning.
 That is also a House of God.”

 Lichtenberg prayed publicly for the persecuted Jews at the daily Vespers service.
 Bishop Konrad von Preysing later entrusted Lichtenberg with the task of helping the Jewish community of the city, via the Welfare Office of the Berlin Diocesan Authority (“Hilfswerk”).
-In theory non-Aryan Christians were to be supported by the “Fund”.
-However the aid was provided to every Jewish citizen who contacted the office.
+In theory, non-Aryan Christians were to be supported by the “Fund.”
+However, aid was provided to every Jewish citizen who contacted the office.

 “I, as a human being, a Christian, a priest, and a German, demand of you, Chief Physician of the Reich, that you answer for the crimes that have been perpetrated at your bidding, and with your consent, and which will call forth the vengeance of the Lord on the heads of the German people.”

-I am not a Catholic and I don’t believe in saints but of I had to believe in saints, he would be top of my list.
+I am not a Catholic and I don’t believe in saints but if I had to believe in saints, he would be top of my list.

 Donation